adisingh007/india-tax-calculator/README.md

 Run in detached mode: `docker run -d -p 8080:8080 --name taxy-container taxy`
 You can also run in interactive mode: `docker run -it -p 8080:8080 --name taxy-container taxy`

+To test if the app is running, you can visit: `http://localhost:8080` on your browser!

 After running, you can refer swagger document for API at `Coming Soon`

 You can stop the container: `docker stop taxy-container`